 Cover photo: courtesy of Ameera

 Ameera: ‘That’s definitely what I thought when developing the brand.
 My childhood dream was to have a fashion brand.
-When I started, I did some marketing research and found out that 89% of the women I surveyed had difficulty finding modest clothing.
+When I started, I did some marketing research and discovered that 89% of the women I surveyed had difficulty finding modest clothing.
 There’s a much bigger need than I even expected.’

 It’s good to know you’re on the right track.
 Can you tell me a bit more about yourself?

-How were the first reactions?
+TT: How were the first reactions?

-A: ‘Pretty good!
+A: ‘Pretty good.
 I thought I would have zero sales, but that wasn’t the case.
 My friends and family were very supportive, which helped as well.’

-Congrats!
-And how would you describe your brand?
+TT: And how would you describe your brand?

-What about sustainability?
+TT: What about sustainability?